zsparal/api-documentation/source/reference/v1/customers-api/delete-customer.rst

 Authentication: :ref:`API keys <guides/authentication>`, :ref:`OAuth access tokens <oauth/overview>`

 Delete a customer.
-All mandates and subscriptions created for this customer will be cancelled as well.
+All mandates and subscriptions created for this customer will be canceled as well.

 Parameters
 ----------